Autodesk: Architecture, engineering and construction

 The Architecture, Engineering and Construction (AEC) industry group is headquartered in Boston, Massachusetts, in a LEED Platinum building designed and built using Autodesk software.
-Autodesk's architecture, engineering, and construction solutions include AutoCAD, and Revit, which is their flagship product for relational Building information modeling.
-The AEC division also develops and manages software for the Construction industry, including Autodesk Construction Cloud, Advance Steel, and the Navisworks (formerly JetStream) product tools; the Infrastructure industry, including Civil 3D, and InfraWorks; and the MEP industry, including Fabrication CADmep.
+Autodesk's architecture, engineering, and construction solutions include AutoCAD, and Revit, which is its flagship product for relational Building information modeling.
+The AEC division also develops and manages software for the Construction industry, including Autodesk Forma (formerly Autodesk Construction Cloud), Advance Steel, and the Navisworks (formerly JetStream) product tools; the Infrastructure industry, including Civil 3D, and InfraWorks; and the MEP industry, including Fabrication CADmep.
 The Autodesk Services Marketplace offering helps its clients train their team in AEC Industry.
 Projects that have used software from the Autodesk AEC division include the NASA Ames building, the San Francisco Bay Bridge, the Shanghai Tower, and New York's One World Trade Center.

 Genetic engineering

 Autodesk Life Sciences is an extensible toolkit for genetic engineering.
 It visualises DNA code (Molecule Viewer), and has a tool for writing DNA code (genetic constructor).
 The tool allows work on molecule-level, rather than nucleobase-level (A, C, G, T) constructs.

 In 2018, all projects were suspended.